Position

 Spear’s Review

-‘Anything we do, we focus on making education relevant, ensuring that it has a contemporary connection – and therefore we contextualise through many different ways,’ says Bernhard Gademann, the conductor of Switzerland’s globally-revered Institut auf dem Rosenberg of its holistic and technologically informed approach to learning.
-‘I think we live in such a dynamic world, with any kind of changes from digitalisation to sustainability constantly shaping societies and changing the way we work and live.’
+‘Anything we do, we focus on making education relevant, ensuring that it has a contemporary connection – and therefore we contextualise through many different ways,’ says Bernhard Gademann, the conductor of Switzerland’s globally revered Institut auf dem Rosenberg, of its holistic and technologically informed approach to learning.
+‘I think we live in such a dynamic world, with any kind of changes – from digitalisation to sustainability – constantly shaping societies and changing the way we work and live.

 ‘All of our parents are entrepreneurs that run their own businesses that are very successful, and they’re really our best sounding board for new ideas.
 And they’ll come to us and tell us what they think is missing today in education.’

 One such parent pointed out that it’s sometimes difficult to foster a healthy culture around robust debate in the modern world. ‘[They said that] people don’t know how to have a have a civilised argument any more … what happened to a good proper way of having a discourse?’
 Gademann says.
-‘So we took this as inspiration – within two weeks, we had a course called The Art of Conflict.’
+‘So we took this as inspiration – within two weeks, we had a course called the Art of Conflict.’

-Gademann, who heads the 133-year-old school that has been run by four generations of his family, had a somewhat unconventional route into education, working in finance and technology before taking the helm of the Institut.
+Gademann, who heads the 135-year-old school that has been run by four generations of his family, had a somewhat unconventional route into education, working in finance and technology before taking the helm of the Institut.
 He draws on his unique experience by teaching students about wealth creation and investment.
 ‘Everybody should know about interest rates, inflation, share investment portfolios – nobody teaches this.’
 His students create portfolios and are told to invest a hypothetical $1 million sensibly and sustainably.
 ‘It’s really, really beautiful to see how they can connect all the knowledge that they pick up, and end up with having their own voice and are not just repeating something.
 They come up with their own project.’

-Gademann also believes that the gulf ‘between reality and what is actually being taught in a classroom’ is widening, adding that he strives to ensure his Institut is not ‘restricted by the way typical schools work’.
+Traditional schools, meanwhile, could do better: they need to embrace technology and change, he says.
+Gademann believes that the gulf ‘between reality and what is actually being taught in a classroom’ is widening, adding that he strives to ensure his Institut is not ‘restricted by the way typical schools work’.

 Gademann’s Artisans, and some other crucial pieces of tradition, including the Rosenberg values, will stay central to the philosophy as the school continues to set standards in the world of learning.
-‘I often say that we are 133-year-old startup, you know – it’s a very young team, very dynamic, very quick to embrace new ideas, [and] to take risks as well.’

-Rank: Top Flight
+Rank: Top 100

-Top Flight 2023, Power List
+Top 100 2024, Power List

 Share on